csiro-hydroinformatics/hydro-forecast-linux-pipeline/README.md

 * building a docker image for simulation and forecasting with SWIFT2 via a Jupyter front end.
 This relates notably to runing on EASI with a custom image, because for instance some of the packages (ipywidgets, bqplot) are not and should not be in the default easi image (bloat).

+## TODO

+* Define a set of docker images with/for swift, starting with an image with debian packages ready to build from source
+  * Where to store? csiro docker registry but not sure if/how to access from cloud pipeline.
 ## Related work

 ssh://git@bitbucket.csiro.au:7999/sf/easi-hydro-forecast.git